Xidian University

-Xidian University (西安电子科技大学 (Xi'an Electronic Science and Technology University)) is a public research university in Xi'an, Shaanxi, China, that is administered by the Ministry of Education of China.
-Xidian focuses on electronics and information education and research, and has programs covering engineering, computer science, management, economics, liberal arts and social sciences.
-In 2020, U.S. News & World Report ranked Xidian 8th nationally and 22nd globally for computer science.
-Xidian is a Chinese state Double First Class University Plan university.
-It was also funded by Project 211.
+Xidian University (西安电子科技大学 (Xi'an Electronic Science and Technology University)) is a public university in Xi'an, Shaanxi, China.
+It is affiliated with the Ministry of Education, and co-funded by the Ministry of Education, the Ministry of Industry and Information Technology, SASTIND, and China Electronics Technology Group Corporation.
+The university is part of the Double First-Class Construction and Project 211.

+Xidian University focuses on electronics and information education and research, and has programs covering engineering, computer science, management, economics, liberal arts and social sciences.

 Academics

 Xidian University is one of China's National Key Universities managed by the Ministry of Education of the People's Republic of China.
 Xidian University is organized into 17 schools.
 The university has undergraduate programs covering engineering, science, management and economics.
 It also offers Master's and PhD degrees.
 The university has over 31,000 students, including 21,650 undergraduate students, 9,293 master's students, and 1,779 doctoral students.
 7 National Key Disciplines have been affiliated with Xidian University.